László Rajk: Trial

-Post-trial/reburial
+Post-trial and reburial

 The Rajk trial marked the beginning of the anti-Titoist drive movement of Stalin.
 His trial also marked the beginning of the removal of all political parties in Hungary.
 The purges, however, left the economy in a truly disastrous state whereby a lack of capital inflow doomed the building projects that were underway.
 A vast number of the intelligentsia were then employed on the sort of manual labouring duties usually reserved for skilled professionals.
 The result left the country with an inadequate infrastructure and unsatisfactorily manufactured goods.
 The government was also using too many men to search for spies within the country and not enough to perform the productive work to sustain the economy.

 Dissatisfaction with Rákosi's rule began to surface.
 On 28 March 1956, following numerous demonstrations, Rajk was rehabilitated in spite of his responsibility for the excesses of the secret police ÁVH which he had founded in 1946, including initial large purges and executions under his direction.
 The rehabilitation speech, even though it was not publicized, had vast consequences for Rákosi, who had used the Rajk guilt as an explanation for the other purges that followed.
-Now that he had to admit that he was, indeed, wrong, it would end up ruining Rákosi's rightful authority.
+Now that he had to admit that he was, indeed, wrong, it would end up undermining Rákosi's rightful authority.
 Lászlo Rajk was then reburied, before 100,000 mourners, on 6 October 1956, along with two other men who lost their lives during the purges.
 (This was a precursor to the Hungarian Revolution of 1956, which began on 23 October.)
 Júlia Rajk's commitment to rehabilitating her late husband's reputation was instrumental to the large turnout for the funeral.